corenting/eddrit/README.md

 ## Donations

-If you wish to support the app, donations are possible [here](https://corenting.fr/donate).
+If you wish to support the app, donations are possible on [Github Sponsors](https://github.com/sponsors/corenting/) or [here](https://corenting.fr/donate).

 ## Credits